jiaxicheng/xc_python/README.md

                  >>/home/$user/logs/jupyter-notebook.log 2>&1
 ```

+**Note:** when using Jupiter notebook, there is no need to install tkdev and xauth which is only useful running ipython CLI.

 ## Added xauth for matplotlib ##
 On Mar 9, 2016
 - Added xauth to make matplotlib work properly through the container